spencertipping/tau/m/fabric.md

 Superficially, C++ coroutines look pretty clunky because they require lots of wrapping types that we're unlikely to want to work with.

 For now I think we'll do better by writing atomic code patches that are adapted into an ad-hoc bytecode and run by an interpreter that manages coroutine-style state.

+## Foreign source API grammars
+Most languages provide broad naming flexibility for classes, methods, and parameters.
+We can bind those DoFs to the τ PEG used to invoke these methods.

+So fabric is defined in terms of objects that hold onto their state.
+How do we manage nonblocking IO?